 Welcome to Year 6

-We have listed below the themes for each subject area that we will be following this term which we hope you will find useful.
-Timetables and information will also be posted and updated on SeeSaw which we will continue to run and monitor.
+Listed below are the themes for each subject area that we will be following this term which we hope you will find useful.

 This Year’s Curriculum